metio/terraform-provider-k8s/docs/data-sources/apps_clusternet_io_localization_v1alpha1_manifest.md

 Required:

 - `api_version` (String) APIVersion defines the versioned schema of this representation of an object.
-- `kind` (String) Kind is a string value representing the REST resource this object represents.
-In CamelCase.
+- `kind` (String) Kind is a string value representing the REST resource this object represents.In CamelCase.
 - `name` (String) Name of the target resource.

 Optional: